 Sometimes there is a space or a place of aliveness upon the land that has not been lost to so-called-progress.

 There’s a resonance you can feel the moment your feet walk its earth.
-It is the energy of creation, and it feels like home.
+It is the energy of the life force, and it feels like home.

 Canopies of giant oaks and soaring maples provide shady respite beneath cobalt blue skies.
 Apple trees and 250-year old lilacs fill the air with fragrance.
 Acres of woodland and open spaces are dotted with contemplative sitting areas.
 The land connects through a winding pathway to an extensive trail system within the Emmons Preserve nearby.